Table of contents

 - Do you want to read more on this topic?
 Check out these articles:

-1) Provide a Cohesive Approach to Design
+1) Virtual Reality provides a Cohesive Approach to Design

-When the movement and use of the design space are handed over to the user, VR has the potential to offer a great deal of information to the designer, specifically how the space can and will be used.
+When the movement and use of the design space are handed over to the user, Virtual-Reality has the potential to offer a great deal of information to the designer, specifically how the space can and will be used.
 Observing the user move around and interact with the space may largely differ from how a designer conceptualized it.
 This opens avenues and possibilities, as it puts the designer and the user on the same page.
 For instance, a space may feel too big or too small when the client has the opportunity to walk through it, thus highlighting the need for additional room or eliminate aspects they are not likely to use.
 The more information that can be input into the virtual model, not only architectural features, but also structural, mechanical, plumbing, lighting, etc., the more informed the interaction can be between the user and the designer.

 2) Perform Risk Assessment in Buildings During the Design Phase

-3) Ability to Identify Conflicts
+3) Ability to Identify Conflicts through Virtual Reality

 4) Enable the Construction Team to Become Involved Sooner in the Design Phase